-- 10 AM to 2 PM: Packet Pickup at The Elephant’s Perch.
-280 N East Ave, Ketchum, ID 83340
+- 10 AM to 2 PM: Packet Pickup at The Elephant’s Perch, 280 N East Ave, Ketchum, ID 83340

-- 5:30 AM: Late packet-pickup begins at Park Creek Campground.
+- 5:30 AM: Late packet-pickup begins at Park Creek Campground

 - 5:50 AM: National anthem and pre-race brief for early starters

-- 6:00 AM: Early Starters begin.
-14:00:00 to finish race!
+- 6:00 AM: 60K early starters begin.
+14:30:00 to finish race!

 - 7:50 AM: National anthem and pre-race brief for regular starters begins

-- 8:00 AM: Regular race begins!
+- 8:00 AM: 60K race begins!

-- 8:00 PM: Tear-down/clean-up of finish line area.
+- 8:30 PM: Tear-down/clean-up of finish line area.
 Please come help if you can!

 There are several different routes you can take to get to the race.
 All involve driving on dirt roads (obeying posted speed limits will save you a tire!).
-Camping will be on a first come, first served basis.
 You can drive with a trailer up Trail Creek Road, but BE CAREFUL.
 It is a 10% grade in places and you will find yourself in a pickle if you don’t take your time.
 If you have a trailer, the drive to Mackay is the easier method.

-There are many campgrounds in the area, and lots of free dispersed camping areas in the there area too.
-Camping by the finish line or start line are your best options/
+- There are many campgrounds in the area, and lots of free dispersed camping areas in the there area too.
+Camping by the finish line or start line are your best options.